Sun exposure may help reduce psoriasis symptoms. However, a person should only use sun exposure as a treatment if a doctor advises them to do so.

 Below are some more tips for sun safety.

-- Wear a hat, pants, and a long-sleeved shirt to help protect the skin from too much sun exposure.
-Some clothes and hats are infused with sunscreen, and dermatologists highly recommend these.
+- Cover exposed skin: Clothing can help protect the skin from too much sun exposure.
+Some dermatologists recommend clothes and hats are infused with sunscreen.

-- Use sunglasses to protect the sensitive skin around the eyes.
+- Use sunglasses: Using sunglasses can help protect the sensitive skin around the eyes.

 However, be aware that there is still a risk of excessive sun exposure in shady areas.
-Trees and umbrellas can block some of the sun’s rays, but sunlight can reflect off various surfaces, including snow and water.
+Trees and umbrellas can block some of the sun’s rays.
+However, sunlight can reflect off various surfaces, including snow and water.
 This can increase skin exposure.

-There is currently no cure for psoriasis, but many people manage the condition with topical treatments and lifestyle changes.
+There is currently no cure for psoriasis.
+However, many people manage the condition with topical treatments and lifestyle changes.

-Careful, limited sun exposure can help manage symptoms, primarily through the action of UVB rays.
+Sun exposure under medical supervision can help manage symptoms, primarily through the action of UVB rays.
 Phototherapy in a dermatologist’s office provides a more controlled form of exposure to these rays.

 It is important to undergo light therapy under the supervision of a qualified professional.
 Tanning beds are not a safe alternative.

-Take precautions when exposing the skin to sunlight, as too much sun can make symptoms worse.
+Take precautions when exposing the skin to sunlight, as too much sun can worsen symptoms.

 A dermatologist can help determine the best type and extent of exposure to UV rays and what type of sun protection to use.